clsacramento/prepcoa/swift/objects_policies.md

 # curl -k https://172.16.101.5:8080/v1/AUTH_2fa0fe127fdb40f68cdefde64e36c7fd/publicrw/c
 c
 ~~~
- Despite the Warnings about not being able to create a contianer, the 'c' file is uploaded to 'publicrw' but not to 'public'.
+ Despite the Warnings about not being able to create a container, the 'c' file is uploaded to 'publicrw' but not to 'public'.

  #### TIP

- You can obtain the token of an authenticated user with 'swift auth' and the use cURL to manage objects:
+ You can obtain the token of an authenticated user with 'swift auth' and then use cURL to manage objects:
 ~~~
 # source user2rc
 # swift auth